zaphosting/docs/docs/dedicated-proxmox.md

 sidebar_label: Install Proxmox
 ---

+## Introduction

+Proxmox Virtual Environment is a complete, open-source server management platform for enterprise virtualization.
+It tightly integrates the KVM hypervisor and Linux Containers (LXC), software-defined storage and networking functionality, on a single platform.
+With the integrated web-based user interface you can manage VMs and containers, high availability for clusters, or the integrated disaster recovery tools with ease.

 ## Preparation

 To begin, you must mount and boot from the Proxmox VE (Virtual Environment) ISO installer onto your dedicated server.
 There are two ways that you can do this, the easier method which is via your dedicated server's webinterface or the more lengthy method which is manually through your server's iLO panel.

-### Mount via the webinteface
+### Mount ISO via the web interface
 Head over to the **Initial Installation** section on your dedicated server's webinterface panel.
 Here you must first press the green **enable iLO** button.
 Wait a short period until the sections become unhidden.
 You may have to refresh your page to ensure it loads fully.

 ![image](https://github.com/zaphosting/docs/assets/42719082/b457f17a-0bc6-42db-91ec-a553fd456936)